 As companies go through different stages such as early entrance, growth, maturity and decline, consumers spending habits are also passing through different stages according to its development depending on the consumer’s ability and willingness to consume various items and undertake the financial burdens involved with their preferences.
 Thus, a youngster may be more likely to purchase a product during its entry stage than a person in family nest 2.

-Advantages of Family life cycle
+Advantages of Family life cycles

 The main two advantages of the family life cycle concept is